-Violating applicable laws, regulations, or this Code, or encouraging others to do so may result in disciplinary action.
-Failing to promptly report known violations by others also may be a violation of this Code.
-Discipline may include loss of employment-related benefits or termination of employment.
+Any breach of applicable laws, regulations, or this Code (including the Operating Philosophy) or AIA internal policies, or encouragement of such breaches by others may result in disciplinary action.
+Failing to promptly report known violations by others may also be a violation of this Code.
+Disciplinary Action may include loss of employmentrelated benefits or termination of employment.